Prerequisites:

 Connecting After Configuration Changes

-After securing SSH, you’ll need to connect differently:1
+After securing SSH, you’ll need to connect differently:Connect with new port

 From your Windows machine, connect using the new port:Replace

-23456 with your chosen port and username with your personal user.2
+23456 with your chosen port and username with your personal user.Complete SSH Configuration Example

 Here’s a complete hardened SSH configuration (/etc/ssh/sshd_config) with recommended settings: